Chamithfernando/Best-React-Redux-Tutorial/Readme.md

-this is the reference repostory from github and all the credit goes to him.
+this is the reference repostory from github and all the credit goes to orginal authour

 thank you.